verificarlo/verificarlo/doc/06-Postprocessing.md

 #include <vfc_probes.h>
 ```

+... and build your code with the the `-lvfc_probes` flag to link the shared
+library.

 All your probes will be stored in the `vfc_probes` structure.
-Here is how it should be initialized :
+Here is how it
+should be initialized :

 ```
 vfc_probes probes = vfc_init_probes();
 ```

-Below is a list of the different functions you may use to manipulate the `vfc_probes` structure :
+Below is a list of the different functions you may use to manipulate the
+`vfc_probes` structure :

 ```
 // Add a new probe.
 If a duplicate test/variable name combination is detected,
 // an error will be thrown.
 int vfc_probe(vfc_probes *probes, char *testName, char *varName,
                   double val);

-// Remove (free) a probe given its test/variable names int vfc_remove_probe(vfc_probes *probes, char *testName, char *varName);

 // Free all probes
 void vfc_free_probes(vfc_probes *probes);